lab-yue/r-docs/pages/R-admin/9-The-standalone-Rmath-library.md

   Use `--without-aqua` if you want a standard Unix-alike
-  build: apart from disabling `quartz()` and the ability to use the build with [R.APP]{.small}, it also changes the default location of the personal library (see `?.libPaths`).
+  build: apart from disabling `quartz()` and the ability to use the build with [R.APP], it also changes the default location of the personal library (see `?.libPaths`).

 - Support for `cairo` (without `Pango`) can be enabled if `pkg-config`